Kubas556/insomnia-plugin-luna-theme/README.md

 # Insomnia Princess Luna theme

-Theme for insomnia that is using default "Core Default" colors and adds Luna image to the left bottom corner of JSON page.
+Theme for insomnia that is using default "Core Default" colors and adds Luna image to the left bottom corner.

 Image can be changed by replacing `luna.png` file (must have same name and format!)